 This course is designed for mainstream Hispanic students who have oral skills but need formal language instruction in reading and writing.
-The course includes a required guarterly term paper.
 Emphasis is placed on grammar, reading comprehension and the development of writing skills.
 Successful completion of this course and an exit exam will determine student placement in their future Spanish course.

-SPANISH 3 FOR HERITAGE SPEAKERS (0335) 010-11-12
+SPANISH 3 FOR HERITAGE SPEAKERS (0335) •10-11-12